Starbucks Privacy Notice

 (d) Transfers Outside the EEA – Your personal information may be transferred to, stored, and processed in a country other than the one in which it was collected, including the United States.
 It may also be processed by staff operating outside the EEA who work for Starbucks or for our third-party service providers.
 In such cases, we will take appropriate steps to ensure an adequate level of data protection of the recipient as required under the GDPR and as described in this Notice.

-Starbucks is responsible for the processing of personal data it receives, and subsequently transfers to a third party acting as an agent on its behalf, under the Privacy Shield Framework.
+Starbucks is responsible for the processing of personal data it receives, and subsequently transfers to a third party acting as an agent on its behalf, under the Data Privacy Framework.

-Starbucks complies with the Privacy Shield Principles for all onward transfers of personal data from the EU, the U.K., and Switzerland, including the onward transfer liability provisions.
+Starbucks complies with the Data Privacy Principles for all onward transfers of personal data from the EU, the U.K., and Switzerland, including the onward transfer liability provisions.

 In certain situations, Starbucks may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.